Creative Commons License 2023 Volume 10 Issue 1

 The zingiberene was procured from Akshar International, Akshar Chemicals India Private Limited (Hatkesh Udhog Nagar, Mira Road, Mumbai, Maharashtra 401107 India) through a local dealer.
 0.5 mg powder of zingiberene was dissolved in 10 ml methanol solvent.
 The strength of this solution was 50 ppm (50 mg per liter).
 The fresh zingiberene solution was prepared ten minutes before its utilization.

-The fifth instar larval stages of the silkworm, Bombyx mori (L) were utilized for the attempt on zingiberene treatment.
-At a short time after the fourth moulting-process, the fifth instar larval stages of the silkworm, Bombyx mori (L) were used to transfer in a separate tray (disinfected).
-The fifth instar larval stages of the silkworm, Bombyx mori (L) were divided into three groups.
-Each group of the fifth instar larval stages of the silkworm, Bombyx mori (L) was with hundred larvae.
-Each group of the fifth instar larval stages of the silkworm, Bombyx mori (L) was in triplicate set.
-Each group of the fifth instar larval stages of the silkworm, Bombyx mori (L) in the attempt consisted of hundred individuals.
-The first group of the fifth instar larval stages of the silkworm, Bombyx mori (L) in the attempt was considered as: Untreated Control Group.
-The second group of the fifth instar larval stages of the silkworm, Bombyx mori (L) in the attempt was considered as: Solvent Treated Control Group.
-The third group of the fifth instar larval stages of the silkworm, Bombyx mori (L) in the attempt was considered as: Zingiberene Treated Group.
-For the treatment, for the group of hundred fifth instar larval stages of the silkworm, Bombyx mori (L) [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)], ten milliliters of methanol solution of powder of zingiberene were used.
+The fifth instar larval stages of the silkworm, Bombyx mori were utilized for the attempt on zingiberene treatment.
+A short time after the fourth moulting process, the fifth instar larval stages of the silkworm, Bombyx mori were used to transfer in a separate tray (disinfected).
+The fifth instar larval stage of the silkworm, Bombyx mori was divided into three groups.
+Each group of the fifth instar larval stages of the silkworm, Bombyx mori had with hundred larvae.
+Each group of the fifth instar larval stages of the silkworm, Bombyx mori was in triplicate set.
+Each group of the fifth instar larval stages of the silkworm, Bombyx mori in the attempt consisted of hundred individuals.
+The first group of the fifth instar larval stages of the silkworm, Bombyx mori in the attempt was considered as an untreated control group.
+The second group of the fifth instar larval stages of the silkworm, Bombyx mori in the attempt was considered as a solvent-treated control group.
+The third group of the fifth instar larval stages of the silkworm, Bombyx mori in the attempt was considered as Zingiberene Treated Group.
+For the treatment, for the group of hundred-fifth instar larval stages of the silkworm, Bombyx mori [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)], ten milliliters of methanol solution of powder of zingiberene were used.
 The strength of the methanol solution of powder of zingiberene was 50 ppm (50 mg per liter).
-The zingiberene treatment to the fifth instar larval stages of the silkworm, Bombyx mori (L) was in the form of topical application.
-Ten-milliliter solution of powder of zingiberene in the methanol was topically applied to the group of hundred-larval stages of the silkworm, Bombyx mori (L) at forty-eight hours after the fourth moult.
-Topical application of the methanol solution of zingiberene to the fifth instar larval stages of the silkworm, Bombyx mori (L) was in the form of spray.
-Household hand sprayer serve the purpose to spray the methanol solution of zingiberene to the fifth instar larval stages of the silkworm, Bombyx mori (L).
-The methanol treated group of hundred fifth instared larval stages of the silkworm, Bombyx mori (L) [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)] received ten milliter solvent methanol at forty-eight hours after the fourth moult.
-There was no any topical to the “Untreated control group” of hundred fifth instared larval stages of silkworm, Bombyx mori (L) [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)].
-Feeding to the fifth instared larval stages of silkworm, Bombyx mori (L) [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)] was carried out through the use of fresh tender leaves of mulberry, Morus alba (L) (M.5 variety).
-The schedule of four feedings per day was used to follow at the rate of hundred grams of mulberry leaves for the group of hundred larvae.
+The zingiberene treatment to the fifth instar larval stages of the silkworm, Bombyx mori was in the form of topical application.
+Ten-milliliter solution of powder of zingiberene in the methanol was topically applied to the group of hundred-larval stages of the silkworm, Bombyx mori at forty-eight hours after the fourth moult.
+Topical application of the methanol solution of zingiberene to the fifth instar larval stages of the silkworm, Bombyx mori was in the form of spray.
+Household hand sprayers serve the purpose of spraying the methanol solution of zingiberene to the fifth instar larval stages of the silkworm, Bombyx mori.
+The methanol-treated group of hundred hundred-fifth instar larval stages of the silkworm, Bombyx mori [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)] received ten-milliliter solvent methanol at forty-eight hours after the fourth moult.
+There was no topical to the “Untreated control group” of the hundred-fifth instar larval stages of the silkworm, Bombyx mori [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)].
+Feeding to the fifth instared larval stages of silkworm, Bombyx mori [bivoltine double hybrid race: (CSR6 x CSR26) x CSR2 x CSR27)] was carried out through the use of fresh tender leaves of mulberry, Morus alba (L) (M.5 variety).
+The schedule of four feedings per day was used to follow at the rate of a hundred grams of mulberry leaves for the group of hundred larvae.
 The schedule of feeding consisted of: the first feeding at 6.00 a.m.; the second feeding- at noon; the third feeding- at 5.00 p.m. and the fourth feeding- at 11.00 p.m.

 Mountage provision for cocoon-spinning

-The silk secretion from the body of the mature fifth instared larval stages of the silkworm, Bombyx mori (L) use to ooze out through the mouth opening.
-At this time, the mature fifth instared larval stages of silkworm, Bombyx mori (L) are in search of a suitable place for the support.
-The attempt of transfer of mature larvae to the mountage the mature fifth larval stages of the silkworm, Bombyx mori (L) appears to be the last but one attempt.
-In this attempt, mountage is provided to the larval stages of the silkworm, Bombyx mori (L) in the rearing tray (or rearing-bed) directly.
-The plastic mountages were used.
-The suitable mountages help for successfully spinning the silky cocoon through particular movement of the head by the mature fifth larval stages of the silkworm, Bombyx mori (L) [13, 22, 23].
+The silk secretion from the body of the mature fifth instared larval stages of the silkworm, Bombyx mori used to ooze out through the mouth opening.
+At this time, the mature fifth instared larval stages of silkworm, Bombyx mori are in search of a suitable place for the support.
+The attempt of transfer of mature larvae to the mountage in the mature fifth larval stages of the silkworm, Bombyx mori appears to be the last but one attempt.
+In this attempt, mountage is provided to the larval stages of the silkworm, Bombyx mori in the rearing tray (or rearing bed) directly.
+Plastic mountages were used.
+The suitable mountages help for successfully spinning the silky cocoon through the particular movement of the head by the mature fifth larval stages of the silkworm, Bombyx mori [13, 22, 23].

-The process concerned with treating the cocoon with boiling water for the purpose to separate the silk fiber from the cocoon is called reeling.
-For purpose of reeling, twenty-five randomly selected silk cocoons were processed for cooking in hot water.
+The process concerned with treating the cocoon with boiling water to separate the silk fiber from the cocoon is called reeling.
+To reel, twenty-five randomly selected silk cocoons were processed for cooking in hot water.
 The silk fiber from cooked cocoons was separated through the use of country charkha or eprouvette.
 The process of reeling is exactly opposite to that of the process of spinning.
-In the present attempt, during reeling, the silk cocoons were processed for boiling or cooking in water (95-970C).
+In the present attempt, during reeling, the silk cocoons were processed for boiling or cooking in water (95-97 C°).
 The process of boiling or cooking the silk cocoons was carried out for about ten to twenty minutes.
-This process of boiling or cooking of the silk cocoons helps the process of separation of gum like sericin around the fibroin content in silk filament.
+This process of boiling or cooking the silk cocoons helps the process of separation of gum-like sericin around the fibroin content in silk filament.
 This process of boiling the cocoons or cooking the cocoons is to achieve ease in the process of reeling (without breaks).
 Twenty-five randomly selected silk cocoons from each group in the attempt were utilized to reel.
 The charakha or eprouvette machine was utilized for reeling.
 The advantage of an eprouvette is to get the length (in meters) of silk fiber reeled from the individual silk cocoon.
-The weight (grams) of silk fiber reeled from individual silk cocoon was recorded through the use of electronic balance.
+The weight (grams) of silk fiber reeled from individual silk cocoons was recorded through the use of electronic balance.
 The reading of weight (grams) of silk fiber (B) was divided by the reading of length (meters) of silk fiber (A).
 Finally, the quotient was multiplied by nine thousand.
 The figure thus resulted was titled as the denier scale of silk filament from individual cocoons [26-28].
 Thus, through the attempt to the analysis of characters of cocoon and characters of silk filament, the data was collected.

 Data analysis through the use of statistical methods

-The collection and scrutinization of data collected are of importance with reference to the statistical analysis.
+The collection and scrutinization of data collected are of importance concerning the statistical analysis.
 Explanation of features (or the nature) of the data used for analysis; exploration of the relation of the data belonging to an underlying group; summarization of relation of the data to underlying groups; validity establishment for the proof of the model and to follow the analytics of prediction are the consequences of any analysis through the methods of statistics.
 Identification of the trends of the parameters in the attempt appears to be the sole aim of data analysis [29].
 All the attempts in the present experimentation were repeated three times.
 The aim of repetitions of the attempts in the present experimentation is to get the results of consistent qualities.
-Parameters expected in statistics include: mean, standard deviation and percent change.
-All these parameters were calculated through the use the primary data collected in all the attempts.
+Parameters expected in statistics include mean, standard deviation, and percent change.
+All these parameters were calculated through the use of the primary data collected in all the attempts.
 Finally, the data were subjected to statistical analysis.
-The percent variations and student “T” – tests were considered for knowing the levels of significance [29-31].
+The percent variations and student “T” – tests were considered to know the levels of significance [29-31].

 RESULTS AND DISCUSSION